alibaniasad1999/alibaniasad1999.github.io/index.md

 PS: If you liked the theme, do star it on GitHub! -->

-I am Ali BaniAsad, an M.S. student in Aerospace Engineering at Sharif University of Technology.
+I am Ali BaniAsad, an M.S. graduate in Aerospace Engineering from Sharif University of Technology.
 My research interests lie in reinforcement learning, robotics, multi-agent systems, and automatic control.
 I am passionate about advancing technology in the fields of AI and robotics, with a focus on embedded machine learning and game theory.
 Explore my work, research, and projects, and feel free to get in touch!

 <!-- ### Also, check out: